 I found an article on this web site which mentions the “Field of Ashes” at Birkenau.
 So where is the Field of Ashes?
 A news article in the N.Y.
 Times on December 13, 1997 mentions “a large swath of land, known as the field of ashes, that stretches behind the gas chambers at the Birkenau camp.”

-The “large swath of land” must be where the “little white house” was formerly located; the house was one of the two little houses that were used as as gas chambers while Krema II and Krema III were under construction.
+The “large swath of land” must be where the “little white house” was formerly located; the house was one of the two little houses that were used as gas chambers while Krema II and Krema III were under construction.

 The photo above shows a “swath of land” which is behind the Birkenau camp.
 Note the mound on the right.
 Is this the Field of Ashes? (more…)